aws-samples/mwaa-disaster-recovery/.github/pull_request_template.md

 ## Updated the Changelog

 Did you update the [CHANGELOG](../CHANGELOG.md) with the changes you are making in this PR?
+Please use Added, Removed, and/or Changed subsections under the [Unreleased](../CHANGELOG.md#unreleased) section.
 - [ ] Yes
 - [ ] No, I need help